basmilius/raxos-openapi/README.md

 # Raxos OpenAPI

-Repository the OpenAPI generator of [Raxos](https://github.com/basmilius/raxos).
+Repository for the OpenAPI generator of [Raxos](https://github.com/basmilius/raxos).